BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

 # Overview

-The goal is to process and analyze raw bacterial for Salmonella Serovars seqencing data to produce assemble, annotated genomes, and interpreting their biological features.
+The goal is to process and analyze raw genomes for Salmonella Serovars seqencing data to produce assemble, annotated genomes, and interpreting their biological features.

 # Workflow